irenecelebrin/programming-for-data-analytics/README.md

 This folder includes the final project for the course.

+Please refer to the [README.md](README.md) inside the folder "Project".

 ### My work

 This folder includes relevant notes and laboratories from the course.